ibm-cloud-docs/openshift/openshift_worker_plan.md

 ## Available hardware for worker nodes
 {: #shared_dedicated_node}
-The worker node flavors and isolation levels that are available to you depend on your container platform, cluster type, and the Red Hat OpenShift on IBM Cloud location where you want to create your cluster.
+The worker node flavors and isolation levels that are available to you depend on your container platform, cluster type, the infrastructure provider that you want to use, and the Red Hat OpenShift on IBM Cloud location where you want to create your cluster.
 {: shortdesc}

 <img src="images/cs_clusters_hardware.png" width="700" alt="Hardware options for worker nodes in a standard cluster" style="width:700px; border-style: none"/>